thunderbird89/esf/stories/story-knock-knock.md

 But Marcus had spent twenty years in the Federation, and he'd learned one critical truth: desperate circumstances made people capable of impossible things.

 > "All hands," he said into the facility-wide comm. "*Typhoon* is away. *Sentinel* launches in eight minutes.
 We're now in the final stretch.
-To the crews on *Gallipoli* and *Lord Cardigan*—you have ninety minutes to finish what you started.
+To the crews on *Gallipoli* and *Lord Cardigan* - you have ninety minutes to finish what you started.
 Load every torpedo.
 Check every system.
 Train every crew station.
 When you launch, you're going into active combat, and there won't be time for second chances."

 He looked out at the shipyard, at the workers moving with focused intensity across the two remaining battleships.

-> "To everyone else—our job isn't done when these ships launch.
+> "To everyone else - our job isn't done when these ships launch.
 We'll have damaged vessels coming back.
 We'll have casualties needing medical attention.
 We'll have ships needing emergency repairs under fire.
 So stay sharp, stay ready, and remember what we're fighting for."

 He paused.